 Now the prime suspect in Lester Moorefield’s death, Suzanne is determined to clear her name, with or without the help of the local police.

-Since I started reading the “Stephanie Plum”-type books, I call them “fun fluff.”
+Since I started reading these “Stephanie Plum”-type books, I call them “fun fluff.”
 There’s nothing too deep in these types of novels.
-The main character, in this case Suzanne Hart, is a capable woman who finds herself in the middle of trouble she didn’t ask for, and doesn’t trust anyone else to clear her name.
-These are supposed to be books that are fun to read that don’t require a lot of thinking.
+The main character, in this case, Suzanne Hart, is a capable woman who finds herself in the middle of trouble she didn’t ask for and doesn’t trust anyone else to clear her name.
+These are supposed to be books that are fun to read that doesn’t require a lot of thinking.

 In the midst of all of this are the recipes.
 As in earlier books in the series, the author includes some delicious donut recipes amidst the intrigue.
 I haven’t tried any of them, but they sound delicious and give a bit of a break to the story.

 I can’t say that this book is my favorite of the series.
 There seem to be inconsistencies in how the characters are presented.
 It’s still a lot of fun, and there’s plenty of intrigue.
 I just have seen it done better, both in this series and with other female-protagonist mysteries.

 Categories: Book Reviews